suzdorf/spublisher/readme.md

 ### Command line build step

 Command line build step allows you to execute command lines one by one in the command prompt.
-If one step is succeded another will be executed.
+If one line is succeeds another will be executed.

 In the example below we build a dotnet core application in the specific folder:
 ```